kacpiii/Keith/README.md

 ## Name

-Keith's name is homage to Keith Richards, one of the greatest guitar players that ever existed and the embodiment of rock 'n roll itself.
+Keith's name is a homage to Keith Richards, one of the greatest guitar players that ever existed and the embodiment of rock 'n roll itself.

 > *If you've gotta think about being cool, you ain' cool*
 >